DoomArena: A framework for Testing AI Agents Against Evolving Security Threats: Using for fine-grained security testing of SOTA agents

-\item \textbf{Combined threat model significantly disrupts task execution:} The combined threat model which allows for both a malicious user and catalog leads to significantly reduced task success rates and lifts attack success rates compared to scenarios with only a malicious user or a malicious catalog.
-This highlights the need for frameworks like DoomArena that enable fine grained security testing with several threat models.
+\item \textbf{Combined threat model significantly disrupts task execution:} The combined threat model, which allows for both a malicious user and a malicious catalog, leads to significantly reduced task success rates and lifts attack success rates compared to scenarios with only a malicious user or a malicious catalog.
+This highlights the need for frameworks like DoomArena that enable fine-grained security testing with several threat models.

-\item \textbf{Llamaguard is not effective:} We observed that Llamaguard fails to detect and flag any of the attacks as code interpreter abuse.
+\item \textbf{LlamaGuard is not effective:} We observed that LlamaGuard fails to detect and flag any of the attacks as code interpreter abuse.
 Additional analysis is discussed in Appendix~\ref{subsubsec:taubench-results}. \item \textbf{Effectiveness of GPT-4o-judge defense:} We find that a GPT-4o based judge with an appropriate system prompt (see Appendix \ref{sec:defenses} for details) was able to more effectively detect attacks, although we still find nontrivial attack rates under this defense.
 This highlights its potential as a defense, but also shows the limitations that even powerful frontier LLMs do not achieve full security for AI agents.

 \end{enumerate}